 Claims of property insurance bad faith often stem from the insurer’s actions after a major loss by storm, hurricane, tornado, and the like.
 Given the widespread damage, the insurer has an incentive to lowball specific claims.
 However, the situation also allows many insureds to compare what the insurer has told them separately.
 This is a situation that allows experienced bad faith lawyers to make the most of their experience.

 - How many different adjusters have been used?

 - Do the insurer’s offers vary by which adjuster visited the home?

 - Are the offers for very similar damage different, and do the differences correspond to which adjuster handled the claim?

 Damages from Bad Faith

 If your bad faith claim is successful, you can recover a lot more than the amount that was originally due under the policy.
 Recovery may include all economic damages stemming from the insurer’s bad faith conduct, as well as compensation for emotional distress and attorney fees.
 In cases where your bad faith attorney can establish the insurer’s intentional placing of its own interests ahead of yours, punitive damages may be obtained.

 The Importance of Experience

 Bad faith claims need to be properly laid out in the court filings, and proof is the difference between winning and losing.
 For example, the insurer’s investigation file is critical to claims that the loss isn’t covered by the policy.
-It has information gathered from multiple sources—fire department, police, witnesses, emergency responders, and so on—that bear on the reasonableness of the insurer’s denial.
+It has information gathered from multiple sources—witnesses, emergency responders, contractors, and so on—that bear on the reasonableness of the insurer’s denial.